spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-A context is made up of two things, a provider and a consumer, you have a single provider which will sit up as high as possible in the component tree as possible so that multiple consumers can get the state and props from the provider.
+A context is made up of two things, a provider and a consumer, you have a single provider which will sit up as high as possible in the component tree so that multiple consumers can get the state and props from the provider.

 Hopefully you recall the point at which we abstracted the `function App` component out of the `src/index.js` file, this is so we